 Your Moving Expenses Checklist

-1. Moving Costs
+1. Moving Your Stuff

-The former might be cheaper, but keep in mind that you’ll be putting in a lot of sweat and hours to make up for it.
+Renting your own truck.
+It might be cheaper, but keep in mind that you’ll be putting in a lot of sweat and hours to make up for it.

-Renting a moving truck for across-town moves starts low, but you’ll also have to pay for gas, damage protection, and other fees.
-If you enlist friends and family to help, factor in the price of snacks or beers to thank them.
-If you’re moving far away, you may also want to ship some boxes, which can add up.
+Renting a moving truck for across-town moves starts low, but you’ll also have to pay for gas, damage protection, and cost per mile.
+If you enlist friends and family to help, factor in the price of snacks, beers, or gift cards to thank them.

-protection ,” to protect your belongings in case they are lost or damaged.
+You may also want to purchase “full value protection” insurance through your mover to protect your belongings in case they are lost or damaged.

-Otherwise, it means the cost of plane tickets, getting yourself to and from the airport, and possibly the price of shipping your car.
+Otherwise, it means the cost of a plane ticket, getting yourself to and from the airport, and possibly the price of shipping your car.

 3. Moving Supplies